cloudmesh/technologies/chapters/tech/rasdaman.md

 as sensor, simulation, image, and statistics data using web services.
 The WCPS queries are translated to rasdaman query language, rasql, and are executed on rasdaman.
-This quick start shows how to access and manipulate an example 2D coverage using WCPS language.
+This quick start shows how to access and manipulate an example 2D coverage using WCPS language @fa18-523-70-rasdaman]".

 rasdaman supports open big data standards.